PewDiePie: Philanthropy

 On 31 October 2019, Kjellberg donated $69,420 to Team Trees, a fundraising drive taking action against deforestation by pledging to plant one tree for every dollar donated.
 The donation number is a comedic in-joke combining numbers from internet culture: 69 and 420.

 In early June 2020, Kjellberg raised more than $116,000 for the Sentencing Project, victims of police brutality, and for small businesses affected by Black Lives Matter demonstrators looting and rioting after the murder of George Floyd.

-In January 2021, Kjellberg raised nearly $1 million for Red Nose Day, Movember, Papyrus, Blue Ocean Foundation, Save the Children Lebanon, and Winston's Wish.
+Kjellberg pledged to donate money earned from his YouTube membership to various charities every month.
+By 2021, Kjellberg raised over $1 million to charities such as Red Nose Day, Movember, Papyrus, Blue Ocean Foundation, Save the Children Lebanon, and Winston's Wish.

 Personal life

-Kjellberg married his long-time Italian girlfriend Marzia Bisognin on 19 August 2019.
-The two were introduced to each other through a friend of Bisognin's in 2011, and after establishing an online relationship, Kjellberg flew to Italy to meet her.
+Kjellberg married his long-term Italian girlfriend Marzia Bisognin on 19 August 2019.
+The couple have one son, born 11 July 2023.

+Kjellberg and Bisognin were introduced to each other through a friend of Bisognin's in 2011, and after establishing an online relationship, Kjellberg flew to Italy to meet her.
 The pair shuffled between Sweden and Italy, before settling in Brighton, England.
 Kjellberg explained that they moved to the UK in July 2013 for preference to live close to the sea and for better Internet connectivity.
 He said he enjoyed the general anonymity that living in Brighton granted him.
-On 5 February 2023, Kjellberg and his wife announced that they were expecting a child.

 A 2018 trip to Japan inspired Kjellberg to move to the country.
-Announcing their intention to permanently move there, Kjellberg and his wife subsequently bought a home in Japan the following year.
-The home was robbed in late 2019, and the couple's move was delayed due to Japan restricting relocation regulations in response to the COVID-19 pandemic.
+Announcing their intention to permanently move there, Kjellberg and his wife bought a home in Japan in 2019.
+The home was burgled in late 2019, and the couple's move was delayed due to Japan restricting relocation regulations in response to the COVID-19 pandemic.
 In May 2022, Kjellberg and his wife moved to their home in Japan with a 5-year business visa.
-After moving to Japan, Kjellberg expressed enjoying a lack of recognition while in public.

 Regarding his political beliefs, Kjellberg stated in October 2019 that he is "more apolitical than anything", and that he was "somewhere in between" left-wing and right-wing.
 In June 2014, Kjellberg stated that he is an agnostic atheist.

 Kjellberg has frequently mentioned in videos that he adheres to a pescetarian diet for various reasons.
 To deal with stress stemming from his content creation workload, Kjellberg developed a daily whiskey-drinking habit.
 During a Cold Ones podcast interview in July 2019, Kjellberg shared that a book on Buddhism inspired him to drop the habit.